cassiozen/mithryn-ttrpg/gm guide.md

 #### Encourage growth.

 Remind players that tags can evolve.
-It’s fine to start rough narrow and reshape/ broaden as the character develops.
+It’s fine to start rough and narrow, then reshape/ broaden as the character develops.

 ### Complications